-Funded in the 1780’s by British-American loyalists escaping the newly-independent United States they established a new settlement in still British-controlled Canada—at least, that is, until 1813 when the American’s captured and then (on retreat) burned the town.
+British-American loyalists established a new settlement in British-controlled Canada in the 1780s when they escaped from the newly independent United States.
+In 1813, the Americans captured the town and burned it down upon their retreat.
 Rebuilding began shortly thereafter in a period to which the oldest of downtown’s brick buildings date.

 Although the entire town is packed with very beautiful English-style gardens, Queen Street, the main commercial street, is especially scenic, with lovely mini-gardens in front of restaurants, along curbsides and even cradling public benches.